Renting a Campervan or Motorhome Vs. Renting a Car and Staying in a Hotel, Airbnb, etc.

 Example: The Cost of Two Weeks in a Small Car + Staying in Hostels and Airbnbs in New Zealand

-Just to give you an idea, here’s a basic example of the cost for a couple to travel in a small car with no insurance add-on for two weeks in spring starting in Auckland and ending in Queenstown.
+Just to give you an idea, here’s a basic example of the cost for a couple to travel in a small car with no insurance add-on for two weeks travelling 1,500 km.
 They would be staying in reasonably affordable private rooms in hostels and Airbnbs.
-This doesn’t take into account any side trips, vehicles with better or worse fuel efficiency or the ferry crossing.
+This doesn’t take into account vehicles with better or worse fuel efficiency, a one-way fee or the ferry crossing.

 Example: The Cost of Two Weeks in a Large Car Staying in Hotels in New Zealand